awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 ## No console output<a name="no-console-output"></a>

 For Windows instances, the instance console displays the output from the EC2Config service running on the instance\.
 The output logs the status of tasks performed during the Windows boot process\.
 If Windows boots successfully, the last message logged is `Windows is Ready to use`\.
 Note that you can also display event log messages in the console, but this feature is not enabled by default\.
-For more information, see [Ec2 Service Properties](UsingConfig_WinAMI.md#UsingConfigInterface_WinAMI)\.
+For more information, see [Ec2 Service Properties](ec2config-service.md#UsingConfigInterface_WinAMI)\.

-To get the console output for your instance using the Amazon EC2 console, select the instance, click **Actions**, select **Instance Settings**, and then click **Get System Log**\.
+To get the console output for your instance using the Amazon EC2 console, select the instance, choose **Actions**, **Instance Settings**, and then **Get System Log**\.
 To get the console output using the command line, use one of the following commands: [get\-console\-output](http://docs.aws.amazon.com/cli/latest/reference/ec2/get-console-output.html) \(AWS CLI\) or [Get\-EC2ConsoleOutput](http://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ConsoleOutput.html) \(AWS Tools for Windows PowerShell\)\.

 If the console output is empty, it could indicate an issue with the EC2Config service, such as a misconfigured configuration file, or that Windows failed to boot properly\.
 To fix the issue, download and install the latest version of EC2Config\.
 For more information, see [Installing the Latest Version of EC2Config](UsingConfig_Install.md)\.